Ketel Marte Preview, Player Props: Diamondbacks vs. Cubs

 Ketel Marte At The Plate

-- Marte leads Arizona with a slugging percentage of .481, fueled by 53 extra-base hits.
+- Marte has an OPS of .845, fueled by an OBP of .358 and a team-best slugging percentage of .487 this season.

-- He ranks 32nd in batting average, 30th in on base percentage, and 30th in slugging among the qualified hitters in MLB play.
+- Among qualifying hitters in MLB action, he ranks 25th in batting average, 29th in on-base percentage, and 26th in slugging.

-- Marte is batting .368 during his last games and is riding a five-game hitting streak.
+- Marte enters this game on a six-game hitting streak.
+Over the course of his last games, he's hitting .421 with one homer.

-- Marte has an RBI in 45 of 130 games this year, with multiple RBI in 17 of them.
-He has also driven home three or more of his team's runs in seven contests.
+- In 35.1% of his games this season, Marte has had at least one RBI.
+He's picked up more than one in 13.7% and driven in three or more of his team's runs in eight contests.

-- He has scored in 48.5% of his games this year, with two or more runs scored in 13.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.